 Rajasthan | 10% | No |

-The above data shows that southern states like Kerala and Tamil Nadu have higher acceptance rates for Inter-Caste Marriage in India compared to northern regions.
+The above data shows that southern states like Kerala and Tamil Nadu have higher acceptance rates for Inter-caste marriage in India compared to northern regions.

 Advocate Priya Paul, a proactive Delhi-based lawyer, leads a skilled team and shares legal insights through her blog to help readers navigate the law.